 Last summer, the book Just Mercy was assigned to all incoming freshmen.
 This book describes the work of civil rights attorney Bryan Stevenson at the Equal Justice Initiative.
 This nonprofit strives to give legal aid to people on death row.
 He wrote about the many clients he got to know and represented.
 His life work centers around the idea that no person is defined by their worst moment, and everyone deserves mercy.

 The impact of that book was compounded by what I learned as an intern at Starfire, another nonprofit in Cincinnati.
-Starfire connects people across Cincinnati to help build relationships, enrich communities and discover ways each person can end the isolation they may find in their lives, specifically people with developmental disability.
+Starfire connects people across Cincinnati to help build relationships, enrich communities and discover ways each person can end the isolation they may find in their lives, specifically people with developmental disabilities.
 My days were filled with traveling from one small community in Cincinnati to another — Anderson to Lower Price Hill to Colerain Township — to discover the people and places there that were assets to the community as a whole.
 One day, I volunteered at a rooftop garden alongside children in the downtown area.
 Another day, I found myself interviewing a man who wanted to document the lives of his neighbors in East Walnut Hills through photography.
 I sat in every locally owned coffee shop and bookstore, every community center, public park and civic center.
 This job made me see all the beautiful parts of Cincinnati and the wonderful people who live there.

 However, people with developmental disabilities do experience severe isolation, and seeing this firsthand made me realize the importance of Starfire’s work.
 I traveled with my fellow interns to places where people sat all day, cut off from loved ones, doing menial tasks for little to no pay, sometimes even paying to be there, hidden from the rest of society.